mmart8997/mmart8997/README.md

 Then i save result to [assets/github.gif](assets/github.gif) -->

-- I’m currently working on **my portfolio of data science projects**

 - I’m looking to collaborate on **projects of data science and AI**

 - Ask me about **Data Science, Python and SQL**